 The function of the erythrocytes is the transport of oxygen from the lung to the tissue by bonding oxygen to the iron-containing heme group of the hemoglobin.
 Erythrocytes are round and have a biconcave shape as they have no nucleus.
 An erythrocyte has a diameter of 8 to 10 µm.
 A healthy adult has about 5 million/µl erythrocytes.
 Also, the blood group antigens are expressed on the surface membrane of the erythrocytes.

-Unlike mature erythrocytes leucocytes have a nucleus.
+Unlike mature erythrocytes, leucocytes have a nucleus.
 Different types of leucocytes can be found in the blood:

 The normal concentration of leucocytes ranges from 4,000 to 10,000 per µl, depending on age and health status.
-Both leucocytes and erythrocytes are descendants of pluripotent hematopoetic stem cells from the bone marrow.
+Both leucocytes and erythrocytes are descendants of pluripotent hematopoietic stem cells from the bone marrow.